Anand-KH/Dynamic-Form/README.md

 ## Dependencies

-Integrate the Ant Design look and feel in Angular using the `ng-zorro-antd` package.
+Integrate the Ant Design for look and feel in Angular using the `ng-zorro-antd` package.
 Explore their [documentation](https://github.com/NG-ZORRO/ng-zorro-antd) for detailed implementation steps and usage guidelines.

 ## Screen Shots